uob-mu3e/daq_wiki/May 31st, 2021 - Integration run preparation.md

 ## Pixel readout ##

 * :ok: MuPix to FEB
-* :hammer:FEB receiver, decoder, unpacker
+* :ok:FEB receiver, decoder, unpacker
-   *Occasional missing submatrices likely related to alignment code, Martin working on new version.
-With FEB timing closure, this should be fine*
 * :beetle: :question: Sorter
    *Sends extra hits at the beginnig of the run - should be fixed, but to be tested*
 * :ok: FEB to Switching Board

 ## Fibre configuration ##

-* :question: SPI programming
+* :ok: SPI programming
-    *Seems to work, but can't read back.
-Nik thinks that polarity 0, phase 0 should work.
-Cherry picked commits from Konrads tile development; so far not fully successful*
+    *Works with DAB v2*
-* :hammer: Switching board to FEB
+* :electric_plug: Switching board to FEB
-   *Under test, MuTrig_v1 remnants removed*
+   *Bugs in RPCs found and figed, to be tested*
 * :hammer: Midas frontend
    *Cristina started a custom page for configuration*
 * :interrobang: Configuration management

 ## Fibre readout ##

-* MuTrig to FEB
+* :ok: :question: :bug: MuTrig to FEB
-    * :ok: with scope
-    * :hammer: verify the data in NIOS
+    * Seems to work, but CRC errors seen.
+Also, pinout problems for half the module"
 * :electric_plug: FEB receiver, decoder, unpacker
 * :electric_plug: PRBS decoding
 * :electric_plug: Lapse correction
 * :hammer: Sorter
-    *Interface available on scifisorter branch, work on internals ongoing, integration can start*
+    *Compiles, simulation soon.
+Can be integrated*
 * :ok: FEB to Switching Board

 ## Common readout ##

-* :hammer: Data merge
+* :hammer: :bug: Data merge
+    *Naming scheme fixed, one known bug to be tackled:
 * :ok: Switching board to farm
 * :ok: Bank building
 * :electric_plug: DDR3 and DMA